bmfahey/not-so-jumbo/README.md

 	3. Tufts Dining API (created by Team 3): sends the entire menu from a specified dining hall.

+	4. Facebook API: user can login with their Facebook account.

 ### Algorithms

 	We will need to calculate total nutritional information for the week in terms of calories, fat, and protein.
+We have an event listener that goes through the database each morning and resets all users' data for the current day.
+We also check whether a user has entered an email and whether it has been more than a week since they set their goal.
+If both are true and an email hasn't already been sent, they will recieve a reminder email from not.so.jumbo@gmail.com.

 ### Future Implementations

 	In the future, we plan to fully implement data scraping the nutritional information from the Tufts Dining Site so that the user may input foods from the different dining halls, which will then added to the database.
+Also, we could implement more security.
+	As of now, we have sanitized the data but more could be done.

 ### Mockups
 ![Home Page](/mockups/home.png)